magentabusiness/magentabusiness.github.io/docs/paas/eu/devices-library/pine-a64.md

 ---
 layout: devices-library-article
-title: How to connect PINE A64 to ThingsBoard?
+title: How to connect PINE A64 to IoT Hub?
 category: Single-board computers
 chip: Allwinner A64
 connectivity: Ethernet, WIFI, Bluetooth